Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 The history Mr. Cohen refers to is 1972.

-A war that almost no one thought could still be won, and that no one could quite figure out how to end.
+By the end of that year, 56,844 Americans had been killed in Vietnam, a war that almost no one thought could still be won and that no one could quite figure out how to end.

-Nevertheless, the winner in that year's presidential election, Richard Nixon, 49 of 50 states he won.
+Nevertheless, the winner in that year's presidential election, Richard Nixon, 49 of 50 states he won, the war, of course, went on.

-Just as it is hard to understand how the British ousted Winston Churchill after he had led them to victory in Europe in World War II, so it may be hard now to appreciate how Nixon won a landslide while presiding over such a dismal war.
+Just as it is hard to understand how the British ousted Winston Churchill after he had led him to victory in Europe in World War II, so it may be hard now to appreciate how Nixon won a landslide while presiding over such a dismal war.

 First place, he was the incumbent with all the advantages and so forth.

-In 72, almost 60% of Americans approved of the way Nixon was handling the war.
+In 1972, almost 60% of Americans approved of the way Nixon was handling the war.

-Most Americans didn't endorse the way the Democrats would handle the war, nor the way the anti-war movement was behaving.
+But maybe more to the point, most Americans didn't endorse the way the Democrats would handle the war, nor the way the anti-war movement was behaving.

 In fact, the Democrat presidential nominee was a genuine World War II hero, B-24 pilot, 35 combat missions, and a distinguished flying cross on his chest.